 CBT relies on the belief that thinking influences mood and behavior.
 Development of the ability to evaluate and adapt one’s thinking helps an individual change their mood and behaviors.
 CBT also provides an educative component in helping individuals solve their own problems.
 CBT teaches patients to identify, evaluate, and respond to their dysfunctional thoughts and beliefs, which can be very empowering to the client.
 This treatment modality uses a variety of techniques to change one’s thinking, mood, and behavior.
 Socratic questioning and guided discovery are central to CBT, but it also allows the clinician flexibility to incorporate techniques from other orientations with a cognitive framework.
 Understanding and following the structure of CBT has been helpful in avoiding unfocused discussions, which can lead to a failure in making productive therapeutic interventions.
 The collaborative nature of CBT ensures the client has an opportunity to take responsibility for one’s own treatment and recovery, as well as to continue to work on the issues outside of the sessions in the form of homework.

 Experiential, Art, and Music Therapy

-Additionally, experiential, art, and music therapies are utilized for adolescent and young adult clients.
+Additionally, Therapies with art, and music directives are utilized for adolescent and young adult clients.
 These forms of therapy allow for processing emotions and events that might be difficult to initially process through talk therapy.
 They improve the insight and provide coping skills to deal with stress and difficult emotional experiences.
 The experiential, art, and music therapy provides an opportunity to harness different types of learning styles as well as discover our clients’ strengths and talents.